etherfi-protocol/smart-contracts/README.md

 # etherfi-protocol smart-contracts

-Smart Contracts for ether.fi ethereum staking protocol
+Smart Contracts for ether.fi ethereum staking protocol.

+From 2024/02/15, we have migrated from our private repo to this public one.
+We start with the shallow copy of the latest commit of the prevate one.

 # EtherFi smart contracts setup